MixFlow Training: Alleviating Exposure Bias with Slowed Interpolation Mixture: Experiments

 \Cref{tab:NFE_gain} shows the results for other sampling steps, $\{250, 50, 20\}$.
 One observation is that the gains from MixFlow become greater for fewer sampling steps.
 The reason is that the~\emph{Slow Flow} issue is more pronounced for fewer sampling steps, where the sampler approximation is coarser and the training and testing difference is larger.

-\emph{SiT-diffusion.} We report the results of a diffusion model, SiT with generalized variance-preserving interpolations (\Cref{eqn:gvp}). \Cref{tab:GVPREPARAE} shows the results.
+\emph{SiT-diffusion.} We report the results of a diffusion model, SiT with generalized variance-preserving interpolations (\Cref{eqn:gvp}).
+We consider another target choice for the ground-truth velocity $\mathbf{u}^*$: $\mathbf{u}^*(\mathbf{x}_{t}, t)$.
+We find that the new choice is able to accelerate the training process: the new choice can reach the same performance with $500K$ training steps while the old choice needs $2500$K training.
+We speculate that the new choice helps optimization as in the GVP case $\mathbf{u}^*(\mathbf{x}_{m_t}, m_t)$ varies along the path. \Cref{tab:GVPREPARAE} shows the results.
 The observations are consistent to flow matching that uses the linear interpolation~in \Cref{eqn:flowmatching}: the overall performance gets improved for both generation without guidance and with guidance.
 The gFID scores are improved from $18.01$ to $15.59$ for generation without guidance, and from $4.55$ to $4.35$ for generation with guidance.
-This experiment demonstrates that MixFlow is applicable to diffusion models with variance preserving interpolations besides linear interpolations.
+This experiment demonstrates that MixFlow is applicable to diffusion models with variance preserving interpolations besides linear interpolations. \looseness=-1

 \emph{REPA.} We demonstrate the effectiveness of MixFlow over the models that are trained with advanced schemes.
 We post-train the officially-released model trained with REPA.
 The post-training loss function consists of the alignment loss used in REPA~\cite{yu2025repa} as well as the MixFlow loss.
 The evaluation schemes are the same as REPA~\cite{yu2025repa}, such as guidance scale ($1.8$) and guidance interval ($[0,0.7]$).